Rivonirina-prog/Rivonirina-prog/README.md

 - 👋 Hi, I’m @Rivonirina-prog
-- 👀 I’m interested in developer Fullstack
+- 👀 I’m Fullstack developer
-- 🌱 I’m currently learning Frontend developer
-- 💞️ I’m looking to collaborate on web application on internal audit
+-💞️ I’m looking to collaborate on web application on internal audit
 - 📫 How to reach me : my email is eartvonyconsulting@gmail.com

 <!---